pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 The only spatially-variable input of this model is the surface elevation (`h` above) modeled by PISM.
 It is controlled by a number of configuration parameters.
-See parameters with the prefix ``atmosphere.orographic_precipitation``.
+See parameters with the prefix ``atmosphere.orographic_precipitation.`` listed below.

-This model is controlled by

 .. pism-parameters::
-   :prefix: atmosphere.orographic_precipitation
+   :prefix: atmosphere.orographic_precipitation.